Do you want to add FAQ schema in WordPress?

 Once the text is complete, expand the results under the “FAQ” heading.

 You should see the actual question-and-answer pairs that you added to your FAQ section.
-If these are correct, then you’re all set.
+If these are correct, then you are all set.

-If they aren’t correct, then go back and double-check that you set up your FAQ schema properly.
+If they aren’t correct, then you will need to go back and double-check that you set up your FAQ schema properly.

 We hope this article helped you learn how to easily add FAQ schema in WordPress.
-You may also want to see our ultimate WordPress SEO guide to boost your rankings, and our proven tips on how to increase your blog traffic.
+You may also want to see our ultimate WordPress SEO guide to boost your rankings and our expert picks for the best social media plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.